lurgh/infinitive-jkp717/README.md

 # THIS FORK IS A WORK IN PROGRESS

 This fork of infinitive has added read/write API and UI for multi-zone Infinity systems.
-It currently (as of 8-Aug-2023) works and has been tested on a 2-zone system but it should work up to 4 or 8 zones.
+It currently works (as of Sept 2023) and has been tested on a 2-zone system but it should work on unzoned or up to 4 or 8 zones.
 The UI adapts to show the zones that appear to be in use.

 This code has been adapted for zoned systems from extensive previous work of others.
+More testing on non-zoned systems may be called for to be sure things still look OK in that setting, although it should all work fine.

+MQTT support has been added; the schema (topics and data representation) have been crafted to work well with the MQTT Climate integration, in an attempt to simplify Home Assitant integration (extending to zones and to reduce polling and improve responsiveness) without custom python integration code.
+The MQTT interface could also be useful to others, if anyone out there is interested.

-I (author of zoning enhancments) have not yet been able to test everything and have received very little feedback so far.
-Active development and testing is still under way.
+Active development and testing are still under way.
 In particular we still need to look into the following:
   * Not sure whether heating mode is reflected correctly in the UI or API.
 Original work supported Heat Pump but we are now testing it on a system with AC and a gas heater.
 Should have plenty of data in a few months.
   * Not sure how the updated UI will display the name of the one zone on a one-zone system - perhaps the zone name should be suppressed in that case if it is not commonly set up in a non-zone controller.
-  * For bonus points, trying to figure out how Dehumidify mode is represented so we can reflect it in th UI/API
+  * For bonus points, trying to figure out how Dehumidify action is represented so we can reflect it in th UI/API
-  * Will be adding reporting of automated zone damper status - mostly for fun I suppose
   * Fine-tune the detection of actual configured zones - currently using heuristic "currentTemp < 255" but hoping the acutal zone configs are hiding in there somewhere
   * Rebase to Will1604 fork or pick up backend comms changes and API enhancements
-  * more updates to README
+  * More updates to README
-  * Working on a Home Assistant custom component for multi-zone use and which leverages the ws API used by the UI for faster (push) updates and less load on the serial bus.
-The existing hass-infinitive component from @mww012 works but only shows the 1st zone - I currently have a hacked-up version that supports multiple zones via inefficient polling.
+  * MQTT: potentially add a "system ID" and maybe support read-only?

 This README has been updated with some info about this fork but more needs to be written.